 - premature ageing

 If you are not sure whether you are deficient or not, the best is to get yourself tested.
-I recommend this vitamin D test from NHS.
+I recommend this vitamin D test.

 Vitamin D toxicity